jporeilly/Ansible/Labs/03 Error Handling/error.md

      - debug: var=out
 ```

-another way to fail the task.
+or another way to fail the task.

 ```
 ---